moustafa186/gameOfThree/README.md

 ```
 - Output will be logged to console

+# Testing
+- Embedded in-memory broker is used to mock rabbitMQ
+- Test scenarios (Work In Progress)

+## I. Auto Mode

+- when auto player receives start message
+-> it should play first turn

+- when auto player receives turn message (with result not winning)
+-> it should make the right choice
+-> publish turn message to opponent

+- when auto player receives turn message (with result winning)
+-> it should make the right choice
+-> it should show "You WIN!" message
+-> it should publish win message

+## II.
+Manual Mode

+- when human player sends a start request
+-> a turn message should be sent to opponent

+- when human player sends a play request with valid choice and result is not win
+-> a turn message should be sent to opponent

+- when human player sends a play request with valid choice and result is a win
+-> it should show "You WIN!" message
+-> a win message should be sent to opponent

+- when human player sends a play request with invalid choice
+-> response status should be 400: BAD_REQUEST

+## III.
+Both Modes

+- when auto player receives win message
+-> it should show "You LOSE!" message

 # Future work
+- handle offline player at the game start:
+    - implement exponential back-off retry strategy

+    or
-- add dead-letter queues to handle if one players is not available at the begining of the game or if some connectivity failure happened during the game.
+    - add dead-letter queues to handle if one players is not available at the beginning of the game or if some connectivity failure happened during the game.
 - dockerize app (multi-stage Dockerfile) and provide docker-compose file for easy startup.